kwameopareasiedu/react-simple-widgets/docs/value-store-provider.md

 -   `storeInLocalStorage?: boolean = false`

     If set to true, the value is also stored in the localStorage.
-It is recommended to set this to false if you need to hold some sensitive data using this `ValueStoreProvider`.
+It is recommended to set this to false (default) if you need to hold some sensitive data in memory using this provider.

 #### update